See our updated post on Social Media Etiquette for Business here.

-Getting started with social media for a small business owner can be tough, and learning the etiquette behind it isn’t much easier.
-The constant evolution of social networks can make it difficult to stay on top of best practices.
-Small business owners who only occasionally tap into these networks may find it hard to pinpoint and fully understand all of the nuances that act as unwritten usage rules for social media.
+Getting started with social media for a business owner can be tough, and the constant evolution of social networks can make it difficult to stay on top of best practices.
+Business owners who only occasionally log into these networks may find it hard to fully understand all of the nuances that act as unwritten usage rules for social media.

 You’ll achieve the most success when you have a balance of human and business elements.
-To help with achieving this balance, OutboundEngine created a guide on using Facebook, LinkedIn and Twitter for Business.
+To help with achieving this balance, OutboundEngine created a guide to using Facebook, LinkedIn, and Twitter for business.

 When it comes to etiquette, behavior and what to do or not do, it takes practice to fully understand how these tips apply to your day-to-day behavior.

 1. Complete Your Social Media Profiles

 Social media accounts that are only partially completed are hard to take seriously because they automatically appear less professional.
-Choose a name or handle that easily identifies you and your business, and take the extra few minutes to thoughtfully fill out the “About You” information.
+Choose a name or handle that easily identifies you and your business, and take the extra few minutes to thoughtfully fill out the profile information – including contact information.
 Use your logo or a tasteful portrait of yourself for the avatar.
 First impressions are important and lasting.

-2. Don’t Confuse Your Clients With Multiple Profiles on the Same Network
+2. Avoid Confusing Your Clients With Multiple Profiles

-While it’s a good strategy to have a presence on all the social media platforms that most relate to your business, managing multiple profiles on the same network is cumbersome and may not be worth the extra effort.
 If you choose to keep your personal and professional personas separate on social media, be sure you’re consistent with the types of content you share via your business profile so your clients know which account to follow.
+That means, a link to your latest blog post comes from your business page and a video of your dog chasing his favorite toy in the backyard comes from your personal page.

 3. You Are What You Share